 Restaurant tips: Taste | dewerf

-Further reading: Belgium in a Nutshell | 19 Belgium Travel Tips | Top 15 Museums in Belgium
+Further reading: 19 Belgium Travel Tips

 After a busy week in Belgium, the last day trip won't be as exhausting as the previous ones might have been.
-To get to Leuven, just hop on the train and you're there.
-Only a 1-hour ride from Antwerp will get you to this famous university town.

 Leave your luggage at the train station’s left luggage facilities and you’re as free as a bird!

 The most iconic building in Leuven is once again its town hall.
 It's the finest work of gothic art with very detailed façade and stonework with turrets.
-The dominant of Leuven Grote Markt is historical Stadhuis with more than 230 statues all over the walls.
+The dominant of Leuven Grote Markt is historical Stadhuis (aka town hall) with more than 230 statues all over the facade.
 The inside of the Town Hall is no less astonishing.
-You can visit it on a guided tour.

 Just a few steps from Stadhuis another fancy gothic building decided to rise in front of you—St. Peter's Church is there to mesmerize you, show off its art collection, and leave a mark.
 Feel free to drop your jaw both outside and inside of the church.

 I'm not sure if I stressed this fact enough in this Belgium itinerary, but the best museums I've ever been to are basically all in Belgium.
-We museum–ed the hell out of this country, so now we are smarter than ever—didn't even know that's possible.
+We museum–ed the hell out of this country, so now we are smarter than ever—didn't even know that was possible.
 Even though I'm mostly a history museum geek, the M art museum in Leuven deserved my attention.

 The museum's collection is diverse and includes old pieces of art as well as a few contemporary art exhibits.
 On top of this art experience that will appease the desires of your inner snob, you get panoramic views of the city from its freely accessible rooftop.